Basic information about our Training Programs

 Faculty and Training Committee

-Specific information about training in Bioenergetic Analysis in your area is available through contacting one of the Societies nearest you.
+Specific information about training in Bioenergetic Analysis in your area is available through contacting one of the affiliated societies nearest you.